virend3rp/CineBrain/README.md

-# 🎬 CineBrain - AI-Powered Movie Recommendation System
+# 🎬 CineBrain - ML-Powered Movie Recommendation System

 Welcome to **CineBrain**, your intelligent movie companion that helps you find the perfect movie using advanced recommendation techniques!